The Artists of St Maarten and St Martin

 For more practical info and bookings go to Art Tour St Martin.

-Zdenka – Originally from Croatia this powerful woman who sailed across the Atlantic by herself in 1995, designs and handcrafts fine jewelry on St Maarten.
-The pieces are in silver and gold, with gems and freshwater or South Sea pearls.
+Zdenka Kiric– Originally from Croatia, this powerful woman who sailed across the Atlantic on her 28-foot boat and on her birthday lost the boat in the hurricane.
+She designs and handcrafts fine jewelry on St Maarten.
+The pieces are created with pearls, rare gemstones, gold, silver and vermeil.
 Each piece is unique and easy to wear.
+At a pearl bar you can select your own pearl and with Zdenka design your own special piece.

-Zdenka runs The Art Box Gallery and next to her own work she displays the fine arts and crafts of more than a dozen other St Maarten and Caribbean artists.
+Zdenka runs The Art Box Gallery and next to her own work she displays the largest selection of fine arts and crafts of other St Maarten and Caribbean artists and artisans.
+In this eclectic space acclaimed names like Jean-Michel Lengrand and Poirier-Nkpa Florance stand besides Jean-Pierre Straub or Sir.
+Roland Richardson.

 Christiane Ladéon – This great watercolorist only discovered her talent in 2015 when writing her first novel on the subject of endometriosis, a chronic illness she is enduring.